-Cerro Moro consists of several open pit and underground mines which feed a single processing plant with a throughput capacity of approximately 1,000 to 1,100 tpd.
+Cerro Moro consists of several open pit and underground mines which feed a single processing plant with a throughput capacity of approximately 1,150 tpd.
 Production from mines located close to the Run of mine ("ROM") pad is hauled directly from the mine.
 For mines located at greater distances, ore is hauled to a stockpile located close to the portal or pit and then hauled to the ROM pad in hauling campaigns.

 Open pit operations are currently carried out by a contractor.
-Production from the open pits will gradually reduce as Cerro Moro transitions to increased production from the underground mines.
-There are typically two to four pits in operation at any one time.
 The open pit mining sequence consists of first pre-splitting both sides of the vein with holes spaced every 1 meter apart.
 Then, from the ramp access, waste polygons on the hangingwall side of the vein are mined to create a free face for the vein.
 Once the vein is fully exposed, the vein is blasted and mined separately to minimize dilution.
 Once the vein is completely extracted, the remaining waste polygons on the footwall are extracted.

 Underground mining at Cerro Moro is carried out using longitudinal long-hole stoping methods.
-Two variations of long-hole stoping will be employed; bench-and-fill (at Escondida-Zoe and Martina), and uphole retreat (at Gabriela).
+Two variations of long-hole stoping are employed; bench-and-fill, and uphole retreat.
 Both methods involve ore development at regular level intervals.
 Stopes are formed by drilling blast holes between levels.
 After blasting, the broken ore is extracted from the lower level using conventional and remotely operated load-haul-dumpers.

 Bench-and-fill is a bottom-up method, in which mining takes place on top of and adjacent to previously mined and filled stope voids.
 Once the maximum allowed stope span is reached, and after completion of ore extraction from the blasted stope, stopes are filled with loose rockfill with selective use of cemented rock fill.
 Uphole retreat is a top-down method, where the stope voids are left open and rock pillars are left between stopes to provide ground support.
+The LOM consists in an integrated operation from open pits and underground mines.